Sqooba/snorkel/README.md

 ### On Windows

-Windows scripts are available (`.cdm` extension).
+Windows scripts are available (`.cmd` extension).
 You can execute them from the command prompt or the powershell, or simply double-click on them from the explorer (or _right-click > run_).

 1. `build-images.cmd`